-Robinson Square, in Splott, was designed in 1914 as a small (less than one acre) open space to be surrounded on all four sides by newly built houses.
+Robinson Square, in Splott, no longer exists.
+It was designed in 1914 as a small (less than one acre) open space to be surrounded on all four sides by newly built houses.
 The Council was planning a housing estate off Portmanmoor Road to provide homes for workers at the East Moors steelworks.
 Robinson Square was to the south of Moorland Gardens close to the railway line and this site is now occupied by the Portmanmoor Industrial Estate.

 The open space was officially named Robinson Square in honour of the Chairman of the Health Committee, which was responsible for development of the new estate.
 The plan was to create an ornamental garden of the same type as elsewhere in the City, with lawns, flower beds, trees, walks and seats.

 The land designated for the garden was three feet below the level of the surrounding roads, and the first requirement was to level it.
 No progress was made until 1920, when the Council directed that soil removed from building sites in the area should be used for the filling-in of the Robinson Square garden.
 By March 1921 the filling had progressed sufficiently for the final levelling and rolling of the surface, but this did not take place because there was no money allocated for the purpose.

 By this time the thinking in the Council about the layout of the garden had changed and it was now proposed to make a children's playground.
 Eventually the sum of £246 was included in the Parks Committee expenditure for 1926-27 to cover the costs of fencing, tar spraying and foundations for playground equipment.
 This work, and the erection of swings and see-saws, was completed in April 1926.